The world has changed and renting has changed right along with it.

 In 2017, Desmond established The Eviction Lab with the shared conviction that “a stable, affordable home is central to human flourishing and economic mobility.”
 The Lab’s nation-wide data bank ] of more than 80 million eviction records going back to 2000 is accessible to the public and researchers at no charge.

 The Lab’s open invitation to policymakers, community organizers, professionals, and anyone interested in real estate encourages the use of online tools like The Map to understand how eviction, and the associated traumatic and financial loss, are shaping individual communities.
-The intent is that this participation will contribute to laws, policies, and programs that are effective locally in reducing poverty and eviction and fostering residential security.
+The intent is that this participation will contribute to laws, policies, and programs that are effective locally in reducing poverty and eviction and fostering residential security by means of facilitating buildings as Kingstone suggests.

 How are evictions affecting value in your community?